canonical/github-runner-webhook-router/charm/docs/charm-architecture.md

 ## Metrics

 Metrics are provider by the workload container at the `/metrics` endpoint at port 9102.
-See [flask framework](https://documentation.ubuntu.com/rockcraft/en/latest/reference/extensions/flask-framework/) for more information about metrics in Flask applications based on [12-factor app support in Charmcraft and Rockcraft](https://canonical-12-factor-app-support.readthedocs-hosted.com).
+See the [Flask framework reference](https://documentation.ubuntu.com/rockcraft/en/latest/reference/extensions/flask-framework/) for more information about metrics in Flask applications based on [12-factor app support in Charmcraft and Rockcraft](https://canonical-12-factor-app-support.readthedocs-hosted.com).

 ## Juju events